gabbachat/client.old/docs/models.md

 # MODELS

-Pog includes a useful model helper that will bootstrap all of the routes & controllers needed to make your models work.
+gabba includes a useful model helper that will bootstrap all of the routes & controllers needed to make your models work.
 You will still need to create the controller and model files, but this should still greatly simplify	 the process.

 ## DEFAULT